Pitavastatin (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you have kidney disease, diabetes, or thyroid problems.
-Tell your doctor if you have a history of liver disease or if you drink alcohol regularly.
+- Tell your doctor if you have kidney disease, diabetes, thyroid problems, or a history of liver disease.
+Tell your doctor if you drink alcohol regularly.

 - This medicine may cause the following problems: